JuanAlejandro/Postaround/README.md

 ![Postaround](/files/postaround_header.png)

-Postaround is a demo app which allows users to see Instagram posts in their their area.
-At this time the app is in `Sandox` mode only, so user accounts will need to be approved in order to use tha app.
+Postaround is a demo app which allows users to see Instagram posts in their area.
+At this time the app is in **Sandbox mode**, so user accounts will need to be approved in order to use the app.

-The app will show users 10 posts from their the area.
-A default radius of 500 meters around the users' current location will be used, with the option of extending the search radius from teh app's UI.
+The app will show users 10 posts from their area.
+A default radius of 500 meters around the users' current location will be used, with the option of extending the search radius from the app's UI.

 Also, the app will automatically search a wider area if there are no results found near the user.